matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 }
 ```

-5. **PATCH `/_matrix/client/v3/profile/{userId}`**: This endpoint will accept a complete JSON object
+5. **PATCH `/_matrix/client/v3/profile/{userId}`**: This endpoint accepts a complete JSON object to
-   to *merge* into the current profile, updating any changed keys without removing/changing any
+   *merge* into the current profile, updating any changed keys without altering any absent ones:
-   absent ones:

 ```json
 {